haikuoliu/project1/docs/api.md

     }
     ```

-2. Retrieve the user list that a specific user follows
+2. Retrieve the user list that a specific user follows (done)

     URL: `/api/users/follow/list`